Zac-Evans62/operating-systems/README.md

 Key components:
-Semaphores: 3 semaphores were used in this program m mutex - a semaphore that enforced mutual exclusion enpty - reprisented the number of empty slots in the buffer full - reprisented the number of filled slots in the buffer All together these sempahores ensured only one process could access shared memory at a time, the producer waits while the buffer is full, and the consumer waits when its empty
+Semaphores: 3 semaphores were used in this program m mutex - a semaphore that enforced mutual exclusion empty - reprisented the number of empty slots in the buffer full - reprisented the number of filled slots in the buffer All together these sempahores ensured only one process could access shared memory at a time, the producer waits while the buffer is full, and the consumer waits when its empty